-- (B) Instructional materials under subparagraph (O) of paragraph (2) of subsection (b). - (C) Assessment under subparagraph (P) of paragraph(2) of subsection (b). - (D) Student activities under subparagraph (R) of paragraph (2) of subsection (b). - (E) Maintenance and operations under subparagraph (S) of paragraph (2) of subsection (b). - (F) Central office under subparagraph (T) of paragraph (2) of subsection (b). - (i) Professional Review Panel. - (1) A Professional Review Panel is created to study and review topics related to the implementation and effect of Evidence-Based Funding, as assigned by a joint resolution or Public Act of the General Assembly or a motion passed by the State Board of Education.
+- 1 (B) Instructional materials under subparagraph (O) 2 of paragraph (2) of subsection (b). - (C) Assessment under subparagraph (P) of paragraph(2) of subsection (b). - (D) Student activities under subparagraph (R) of paragraph (2) of subsection (b). - (E) Maintenance and operations under subparagraph (S) of paragraph (2) of subsection (b). - (F) Central office under subparagraph (T) of paragraph (2) of subsection (b). - (i) Professional Review Panel. - (1) A Professional Review Panel is created to study and review topics related to the implementation and effect Evidence-Based Funding, as assigned by a resolution or Public Act of the General Assembly or a motion passed by the State Board of Education.
 The Panel must provide recommendations to and serve the Governor, the General Assembly, and the State Board.
 The State Superintendent or his or her designee must serve as a voting member and chairperson of the Panel.
 The State Superintendent must appoint a vice chairperson from the membership of the Panel.
-The Panel must advance recommendations based on a three-fifths majority vote of Panel panel members present and voting.
-A minority opinion may also accompany any

-L recommendation of the Panel.
-The Panel shall be appointed 2 by the State Superintendent, except as otherwise provided 3 in paragraph (2) of this subsection (i) and include the 1 following members:

-- (A) Two appointees that represent district superintendents, recommended by a statewide organization that represents district superintendents. - (B) Two appointees that represent school boards, recommended by a statewide organization that represents school boards. - (C) Two appointees from districts that represent school business officials, recommended by a statewide organization that represents school business officials. - (D) Two appointees that represent school principals, recommended by a statewide organization that represents school principals. - (E) Two appointees that represent teachers, recommended by a statewide organization that represents teachers. - (F) Two appointees that represent teachers, recommended by another statewide organization that represents teachers. - (G) Two appointees that represent regional superintendents of schools, recommended by organizations that represent regional superintendents.
+The Panel must advance recommendations based on a three-fifths majority vote of Panel members present and voting.
+A minority opinion may also accompany any recommendation of the Panel.
+The Panel shall be appointed by the State Superintendent, except as otherwise provided in paragraph (2) of this subsection (i) 1 2 and include the following members: 3 (A) appointees that represent district Twosuperintendents, recommended statewide by а organization that represents district superintendents.
+(B) Two appointees that represent school boards, 6 by a statewide organization 7 recommended that 8 represents school boards.
+9 (C) Two appointees from districts that represent 10 school business officials, recommended by a statewide 11 organization that represents school business 12 officials.
+13 appointees that represent (D) Two school 14 principals, recommended by a statewide organization 15 that represents school principals.
+16 (E) Two appointees that represent teachers, 17 by a statewide organization recommended that 18 represents teachers.
+19 (F) Two appointees that represent teachers, 20 recommended by another statewide organization that 21 represents teachers.
+22 appointees that represent regional (G) Two 23 superintendents of schools, recommended 24 organizations that represent regional superintendents.